vtex-apps/session-client/docs/README.md

 #### `useRenderSession`

-The fastest response to a session value.
+The fastest way to access a session value.
 It uses the session response from render-session.
 One caveat: the session values are limited to a [set of values](https://github.com/vtex-apps/render-session/blob/master/src/constants.ts).
 If you need fields that are not in this set, you can use [`useFullSession`](#useFullSession) or [`useLazyFullSession`](#useLazyFullSession).

 **Usage**